Physics-Informed Neural Operator for Learning Partial Differential Equations: Preliminaries and problem settings

+where $\F, \F^{-1}$ are the Fast Fourier transform and its inverse; $R$ is part of the parameter $\theta$ to be learn. \end{definition} One can build a neural operator with mixed kernel integral layers and Fourier convolution layers.
+If the input and output query points are sampled from non-uniform mesh, we can use the graph kernel operator as the first and last layer for continuous evaluation, while using the Fourier layers in the middle for efficient computation, similar to \citep{li2022fourier}.

-\paragraph{Challenges of Operator learning.} Operator learning is similar to supervised learning in computer vision and language where data play a very important role.
+\paragraph{Challenges of operator learning.} Operator learning is similar to supervised learning in computer vision and language where data play a very important role.
 One needs to assume the training points and testing points follow the same problem setting and the same distribution.
 Especially, the previous FNO model trained on one coefficient (e.g. Reynolds number) or one geometry cannot be easily generalized to another.
 Moreover, for more challenging PDEs where the solver is very slow or the solver is even not existent, it is hard to gather a representative dataset.
-On the other hand, since FNO doesn't use any knowledge of the equation, it is cannot get arbitrarily close to the ground truth by using the higher resolution as in conventional solvers, leaving a gap of generalization error.
-These challenges limit FNO's applications beyond accelerating the solver.
+On the other hand, since prior training methods for FNO do not use any knowledge of the equation, the trained models cannot get arbitrarily close to the ground truth by using the higher resolution as in conventional solvers, leaving a gap of generalization error.
+These challenges limit the applications of the prior works beyond accelerating the solver and modeling real-world experiments.
 In the following section, we will introduce the PINO framework to overcome these problems by using the equation constraints.

+\paragraph{Discretization convergent.} Resolution and discretization convergence is defined as obtaining a unique continuum operator in the limit of mesh refinement \citep{kovachki2021neural}.
+The work \citep{bartolucci2023neural} recently introduced a new concept of representation equivalence, which requires zero aliasing error at each layer, which PINO does not fulfill.
+When all the Fourier modes in FNO are active, an aliasing error is inevitably present.
+However, in many practical applications, this is typically not an issue, and degraded performance due to aliasing is rarely observed, since the maximum number of modes in an FNO is typically far fewer than the grid size.
+In fact, the non-linear transformations allow for re-capturing the truncated high-frequency modes which allows for generalization beyond the see training data.
+Requiring representation equivalence leads to linear methods of approximation which are know to be sub-optimal in their representation capacity \citep{lanthaler2022nonlinear}.

+\paragraph{Related work.} Many machine learning models have been explored for operator learning \citep{Kovachki, nelsen2020random, patel2021physics}.
+Besides the above line of work, the deep operator network (DeepONet) is one of the most famous operator models that have shown enormous promise in applications \citep{lu2019deeponet}.
+The work from \citep{kontolati2023influence} compares the polynomial chaos expansion (PCE), DeepONet, and FNO, and shows that DeepONet has a higher approximation accuracy over PCE.
+According to Figure 5 in \citep{kontolati2023influence}, standard DeepONet and FNO share a similar convergence rate.
+A similar comparison study is reported by de Hoop et. al. \citep{de2022cost} where FNO seems to converge faster.
+We choose FNO as our base model for its scalability to large problems.